Royal Suspension Chain Pier: History

 The Chain Pier co-existed with the later West Pier, but a condition to build the Palace Pier was that the builders would dismantle the Chain Pier.
-They were saved this task by a storm which destroyed the already closed and decrepit pier on 4 December 1896.
-Some of the debris from the pier damaged the then under construction Palace Pier and the Daddy Longlegs railway.
+They were saved this task by a storm that destroyed the already-closed and decrepit pier on 4 December 1896.
+Some of the debris from the pier damaged the then under-construction Palace Pier and the Daddy Longlegs railway.

 The remains of some of the pier's oak piles could be seen at low tides around 2010, however, as of 2021, they are no longer visible.
 Masonry blocks can still be seen.
 The signal cannon of the pier is still intact, as are the entrance kiosks which are now used as small shops on the Palace Pier.